ring-lang/ring/marketing/articles/WillAIReplaceProgrammers.md

 			 <a href="https://www.youtube.com/watch?v=VHHT6W-N0ak"> Impact of AI on Programming </a>
 		</td>
 		<td>
-			 Torvalds Speaks: Impact of Artificial Intelligence on Programming
+			 <a href="https://en.wikipedia.org/wiki/Linus_Torvalds">Torvalds</a> Speaks: Impact of Artificial Intelligence on Programming
 		</td>
 	</tr>
 	<tr>